FabianHoltkoetter/ORFAP/Documents/architecture/architecture.md

 The **API Gateway** unifies the public API and opens it up to the network on port 80.
 It may also be used to restrict requests for security reasons (e.g. allow only read on flights).

+**Artifact name** FAPAPIGateway

 **Programming language:** Java

 **Core technologies:** Spring, Zuul

 # Data Model

+The data model is split into two scopes: Transtats data and Settings.

 ![](model.png)\

-The data model is split into two scopes: Transtats data and Settings.

 ## Transtats data